STIWARTs/STIWARTs/README.md

 ### HackIndia 2025 (Spark 4) — Participant
 CryptoCrafters, a decentralized NFT marketplace built on Ethereum with Solidity smart contracts and Hardhat for development and deployment.
 Supports minting NFTs with IPFS-stored metadata, buying and selling via ETH, and MetaMask wallet integration, with a dashboard for tracking owned and listed NFTs.
 [Repository](https://github.com/STIWARTs/HackIndia-Spark-4-2025-CryptoCrafters)

+### STATATHON 2025 — Participant (MoSPI × AICTE × Ministry of Education's Innovation Cell)
+Problem Statement 2 — Data Dissemination: "Create an API gateway to run SQL queries on the Survey Datasets and retrieve the results in a user-friendly form like JSON."

+Proposed solution: an API Gateway for MoSPI Microdata enabling instant, secure, query-based access, featuring:
+- Secure data retrieval with role-based access control
+- Instant query response via a dedicated query engine
+- Real-time analytics and interactive data visualization
+- Format-specific output with support for custom data input
+- Developer-friendly integration, architected around a Data Catalyst, API Gateway, Query Engine, and Visualization layer

+### AICTE Productization Fellowship (APF) 2025 — Participant
+Submitted an Idea/PoC to the AICTE Innovation Repository (Innovation ID: IR2025-974664) under the "Other Emerging Areas Innovation for Start-up" sector — an indigenous Battle Royale game concept focused on India-hosted infrastructure, data privacy, and performance optimization for mid-range devices, developed with a small team through concept, MVP scoping, and a full production/monetization roadmap.

+### PSBs Hackathon Series 2026 (IDEA 2.0, Ai-CSPARC) — Participant

+Awaaz — "Your Mother Tongue, Our Banking Language" — an end-to-end Speech-to-Reasoning-to-Speech (S2R2S) system built on the sovereign Sarvam AI stack, acting as a real-time digital interpreter and cognitive co-pilot for frontline bank staff:
+- **Acoustic Intelligence** — uses Saaras v3 streaming ASR to transcribe 22+ Indic languages, natively handling Indian code-mixed "Hinglish."
+- **Context-Aware Translation** — a Sarvam-105B LLM "Banking Brain" goes beyond literal translation, recognizing banking jargon, product names, and account types for accurate contextual meaning.
+- **Agentic Process Guiding** — identifies customer intent (e.g., a loan enquiry) in real time and dynamically guides staff through the required banking processes and checklists on-screen.
+- **Empathetic Synthesis & Auditing** — narrates the staff's response back to the customer via Bulbul v3 TTS in their native language, then auto-generates a structured bilingual summary for bank records.
+- **Dual-track AI backend** — combines system prompting for fast translation with Agentic RAG for real-time retrieval of factual bank policies, surfaced through a split-screen Linguistic Audit + Dynamic Guided Panel command center.
+- Built entirely on India's sovereign Sarvam AI infrastructure for full data residency and DPDP Act 2023 compliance.

 ### Smart India Hackathon — Participant, 2024 and 2025